HAWAII: ISLAND EXPLORATION

 Travel the iconic Road to Hana and visit waterfalls, ocean views, black and red sand beaches, flower farms, and quaint hiking trails.
 Choose between tasty Hawaiian BBQ, freshly baked banana bread, and homemade ice cream (or have them all!) at one of the locally owned and operated food trucks along the way.
 An iconic trip in Maui full of surprises!

-Homeward Bound (Day 14)
+Homeward bound (Day 14)

 We say our last goodbyes and fly back home after a busy two weeks.